 Summer Program in Outcomes Research Training (SPORT)

-The Summer Program in Outcomes Research Training (SPORT) provides an intensive introduction to outcomes research for fellows and junior faculty and includes coursework in health services research, biostatistics, research methods, and clinical epidemiology.
-The program also offers participants opportunities to develop a research proposal that could form the basis of an NIH or other career development award.
-All SPORT participants attend the weekly Outcomes Research Workshop (ORW) as well as a number of other workshops and training opportunities throughout the summer.
+The Summer Program in Outcomes Research Training (SPORT) provides an intensive introduction to outcomes research for residents, fellows, and junior faculty and includes coursework and applied training in health services research methods, data, quantitative analysis, and applications.
+The program also offers participants opportunities to learn how to publish their work, present their findings, and develop a research proposal that could form the basis of an NIH or other career development award.

 For additional questions about SPORT, please contact Kelsey Bogue, program administrator, at firstname.lastname@example.org.